philipce/nifty/README.md

 4. Commit your changes: `git commit -am 'Add some feature'`
 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :D

-## Repository Overview

-_TODO: update this for swift package manager!_

 ## Nifty Features